olearyj/NYS-Canal-Guide/README.md

 ### Running this app
-Be sure to add your own Google API key to the `values/google_maps_api.xml` file
+Be sure to add your own Google API key to the `values/google_maps_api.xml` file.
+To get a api key, follow these [instructions](https://developers.google.com/maps/documentation/android-sdk/get-api-key).

 ## Technology stack / libraries / design patterns / frameworks